 Make sure your site is ‘finished’ before you take it live.
 Any typos or incomplete information will also stain your site and brand.
 And lastly, planning your site is an important step.
 The "to-do list" or, as many call it, is the creative brief you can work on top of.
 Let’s see what other advice mom has to give.

-Recommended Reading: 30 Quick Ideas To Make Your Website Look Nicer
+30 Quick Tips to Make Your Website Look Nicer

 Whether you are a designer or a client, it’s imperative that you know what answers you need (and hence what questions to ask) before you build a website.
 What are those questions and answers, you ask?
 What would mom say?
 "Save this list for your Web-building project, but first, finish your dinner!"